Manor Lords combat guide

 Import weapons and shields to start

 To produce the weapons and shields needed for your army, you’ll need to have level 2 burgage plots with the Blacksmith’s Workshop (spears and sidearms) and Joiner’s Workshop (shields) extension, a decent stock of Iron Slabs and Planks.
 When you’re mainly worrying about having enough fuel and food to survive the winter in the early game, that can feel unrealistic.
-Don’t hesitate to spend a little Regional Wealth to import some spears, sidearms, small shields, and large shields to at least get a unit of Spear Militia or Militia Footmen up and running.
+Don’t hesitate to spend a little Regional Wealth to import some spears, sidearms, small shields, and large shields to at least get a militia up and running, like Spear Militia or Militia Footmen.

 Manor Lords combat: army formation in a forest terrain, with game interface elements and combat tips visible on screen.